-So both the extensions (.net and .com) will perform very well.
+So both the extensions (.net vs .com) will perform very well.
 These extensions were created for a different purpose in serving your website.

 Using a .net domain for a business can damage the credibility of a brand and sends a false message to people as the .net represents network-related services.

-If a domain is already registered, you need to think about new website names that are available to register or go with the .net extension.
+If you see a .com domain is already registered, you need to think about new website names that are available to register or go with the .net extension.

 .Com vs .Net – The Verdict